 As you stroll the stalls at this French Christmas market, you can enjoy mulled wine and traditional bredele cakes and feel the magic in the air.
 Children can participate in Christmas crafts and workshops at the market while parents explore the area.

 The Christmas season begins in Strasbourg in late November.
-Strasbourg may not have the best Christmas market in Europe, but its enormous Christmas tree, friendly locals, and the stunning city itself drenched in Christmas magic are all worth experiencing in person.
+Strasbourg may not have the best Christmas market in Europe.
+Still, its enormous Christmas tree, friendly locals, and stunning city drenched in Christmas magic are all worth experiencing in person.

 If you have time to explore the city of Strasbourg, take a day trip to explore nearby villages on a guided wine tour in a convertible vehicle.
 Explore all the local villages and their unique Christmas markets on a guided tour.
 Need a good base of operations?
 Stay conveniently near the city center at Hotel Arok.